We designed a product to empower behavioral change and promote healthy lifestyles

 Delivering All Day

-Fresh Portland development teams built a host of software systems for a distributed auto-scaling infrastructure.
+Fresh’s software development team built a host of software systems for a distributed auto-scaling infrastructure.
 Studio engineers handled comprehensive consumer-facing mobile application development for both Android and iOS.
 The All Day tech stack created an ecosystem to support users of all activity levels worldwide at high volume from app launch and performed flawlessly.

 Adidas sunsetted All Day in winter 2018 after a strategy shift, but not before Fast Company lauded the effort in naming the brand to its 2018 Most Innovative Companies in Marketing and Advertising list, “For challenging itself—and customers—with the All Day lifestyle app.”